Echologger ECT400 echosounder¶

 The ECT400 provides distance measurements using the NMEA protocol over serial at 115200 baud.

-The sensor can be connected to any available serial/uart port on the flight controller.
-In the diagram below the sensor is connected to SERIAL2.
+The sensor can be connected to any available serial/uart port on the autopilot.
+In the diagram below the first sensor is connected to SERIAL2.

 If the SERIAL2 is used then the following parameters should be set:

 SERIAL2_PROTOCOL = 9 (Lidar)

 Then the following range finder related parameters should be set:

 RNGFND1_MAX_CM = 10000 (i.e. 100m).
 This is the distance in centimeters that the rangefinder can reliably read.

 RNGFND1_ORIENT = 25 (i.e. down) if mounted on a boat